-During the year, Newcrest completed a 10-hole (over 3,300m) diamond drilling program.
-No significant results were reported in the final four holes.
+Newcrest drilled 4 holes in the Antennas Target area located one kilometer northwest of the Central Target area.
+No significant results were reported in the holes.
 Systematic field work continued through November, including infill soil sampling and geophysics surveys of multiple areas on Appaloosa and Talapoosa.